-1.2.9 In accordance with RSA 676.12, an applicant is subject to the regulations in place (or for which public notice has been made) as of the date that public notice of the start of the Design Review is published in a local newspaper.
+- 1.2.7 At a regular meeting of the Planning Board, the Board shall determine if the Design Review includes sufficient information to allow the Board to understand the project and identify potential issues.
+If the Board determines that the request does not describe the proposed project in sufficient detail, it may request additional information. - 1.2.8 At any public meeting of the Planning Board, the Board may close the Design Review process of an application.
+It shall inform the applicant in writing within 10 days of such determination. - 1.2.9 In accordance with RSA 676.12, an applicant is subject to the regulations in place as of the date that public notice of the start of the Design Review is published in a local newspaper.
 Those regulations adhere for up to 12 months following the end of the Design Review only if the applicant then submits a complete, formal application before the expiration of that 12-month period.